WTLS: Programming

 WTLS was the flagship station for the long-running program, Prep Sports Weekly, a statewide high school sports show with Doug Amos & Rick Cleveland that first aired in 1994.
 WTLS also has produced the regionally syndicated, In the Trenches, featuring former Alabama Crimson Tide center Roger Shultz and former Auburn Tigers quarterback Stan White.
 Yellowhammer Outdoors with Wes Allen, a daily production of WTLS, was also distributed throughout Alabama.
 In 2013, WTLS began producing the Lindy's Football Report, a weekly program airing on over 100 stations across the country.

 One of the longest-running gospel music programs began in 1958 on WTLS, hosted by Johnny Fitzpatrick, featuring songs by the Swan Silvertones.
 "Gospel in the Morning-Time" continues with Charles Blalock as the host on Sunday mornings at 8:30.
 Blalock began working at WTLS in 1971 with the program, "The Gospel Train."

 Michael Butler received the 2004 Greater Tallassee Area Chamber of Commerce "Business Person of the Year," award.
 WTLS was presented the Alabama Broadcasters Association "Station of the Year" in 2007.

 In October 2007, WTLS began broadcasting on an FM translator at 106.5 FM (W293BK).
 WTLS was one of the first radio stations in the country authorized by the Federal Communications Commission to broadcast with this type of license.
 The broadcast facility is located in the Tallassee Industrial Park on the west bank of the Tallapoosa River.

 In November 2011, WTLS erected a new 430-foot radio tower in West Tallassee to broadcast its FM signal.
 The FCC approved the upgrade in power to 250 watts for the translator.
 In December 2021, WTLS added a second translator (W243DL) in Pike Road on 94.7 FM.
-The FCC approved a move for the 106.5 translator frequency to 106.9 FM (W295DL) in April of 2022.
+The FCC approved a move for the 106.5 translator frequency to 106.9 FM (W295DL) in April 2022.
 The AM frequency continues to be transmitted from the studio site.